 More vegan breakfast ideas

-If you like oatmeal, try some vegan oatmeal cookies, oatmeal mug muffins, or berry cheesecake overnight oats.
+If you enjoy oatmeal, consider trying vegan oatmeal cookies, oatmeal mug muffins, or berry cheesecake overnight oats.

 Vegan baked oats recipe